 About the Author

-Nic Girvan is the director of learning and delivery at PDT Global, a GP Strategies company.
+Nic Girvan is the Global Director of Learning and Delivery at GP Strategies.
 She’s an expert in business psychology, adult learning practice, modern leadership, and DE&I transformation.
 In her role, she emphasizes that it’s only possible for organizational development strategies to result in measurable change when innovative and enhanced methods of delivery are fully embraced.